bbbbbr/canyon-racer/README.md

 ### MegaDuck
 On this platform the full vertical parallax effect is turned off since it may damage some generations of OEM Mega Duck screens (leaving a permanent vertical band) due to the rapid on/off cycling of pixels.
-Most likely the effect could be enabled safely for aftermarket screens, for the few people who have modded their devices.
+Most likely the effect could be enabled safely for aftermarket screens for the few people who have modded devices.

 ### Credits, Contributors and Thanks